Hiking in Norway – Hemsedal mountains

 Norwegian mountains are beautiful!
 Sounds like a cliché?
 Might be!
-But besides being mighty, raw and beautiful, anyone can go hiking in the Norwegian mountains.
-Whether you are an experienced hiker who has hiked all the famous trails in
+But besides being mighty, raw, and sublime, anyone can go hiking in the Norwegian mountains.
+Whether you are an experienced hiker who has walked all the famous trails in

-Norway or an amateur who has never been in the mountains this post is for you.
-Norway is a gorgeous country with blue and green fjords, green valleys and snow white mountains.
+Norway or an amateur who has never been in the hills this post is for you.
+Norway is a gorgeous country with blue and green fjords, green valleys, and snow-white mountains.
 And you can hike in any area of Norway.
 Last years’ tourism has extended from day-trippers from cruise ships to hikers vacationing in tents and RVs all over Norway.
 But if you want to get off the tourist trails and human queues piling up you should visit Hemsedal.

 Best time to hike in Norway

 The best time to hike in Norway is from May and through September unless you are into skiing, downhill, and ice-climbing.
 The high season for hiking in the mountains in Norway is from July to September.
 Norwegians have summer holidays throughout July and first two weeks of August.
-Many Norwegian people choose to spend their summer vacation in Norway, in a cottage by the sea or in the mountains.
+Many Norwegians choose to spend their summer vacation in a cottage by the sea or in the mountains.
 The least crowded time for hiking Norwegian mountains is weekdays in May, July, end of August and September.
-During the high season, there are lots of activities you can do in the mountains, and some of the most popular are hiking, biking, rafting, running, fishing, etc. During winter time snow activities are a huge deal.
+During the high season, there are lots of activities you can do in the mountains, and some of the most popular are hiking, biking, rafting, running, fishing, etc. During wintertime snow activities are a huge deal.
 You can experience cross-country skiing, downhill, dog sledding, sleigh rides, snowshoes walks, etc. Many ski centers offer ski instructor hire.
-The snow season starts around the end of November, and artificial snow will be made for both cross-country and slalom slopes.
+The snow season starts around the end of November, and artificial snow is made for both cross-country and slalom slopes.
 If you don’t want to travel far, you can do many of the summer and winter activities in Oslo.
-YOU CAN READ MY POST ABOUT OSLO AND THINGS TO DO IN EVERY SEASON HERE

 Few facts about Norway